NavigationContentFooter

 What can I do if my system volume is running out of space?

 To ensure sufficient space for storing default system files and configurations, we recommend a system volume disk capacity of at least 20 GB.
 While this amount is generally sufficient for small workloads, it is advisable to have a capacity of 100 GB to comfortably store images and system logs in many cases.
+If you run out of space on your immutable system volume disk, you can create another pool and use the Advanced Options button to set your desired system volume type and size.
+Depending on the type of node selected for your pool, one or two types of volume are available:

-• Local storage: Your system is stored locally on the hypervisor of your node.
+• Local Storage: Your system is stored locally on the hypervisor of your node.

-• Block storage: A remote storage option where your system is stored on a centralized and resilient cluster.
+• Block Storage: A remote storage option where your system is stored on a centralized and resilient cluster.

 What is the service ‘kapsule-agent’ running on my nodes?